 The

-are a powerful and ancient Rajput clan composed of the wealthy,
+a powerful and ancient Rajput clan composed of the wealthy, warriors,

-warriors, entrepreneurs, and zamindar (land owners).
-The Bais
+entrepreneurs, and zamindar (land owners).
+The Bais claim descent

-claim descent from Lakshmana, brother of Rama.
-The Bais Rajput
+from Lakshmana, brother of Ram.
+The Bais Rajput are renowned as

-are renowned as warriors with the ability to maintain dominion
+warriors with the ability to maintain dominion over their empires.

 Ved